 The road trip

 This is Mayee’s first time to organize an event in this region.
 Our trip from Manila to Apayao took us almost 16 hours.
-I’m sure this will be lessen for the next succeeding events.
 The road trip may be tiring, but our experience in this cave was all worthy.

 It may be far, but there is a potential that the province of Apayao will boom as tourist destination.
 Its natural wonder will surely attract thousands of tourists and venturesome people.
 For in Apayao, walang aayaw!